AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/developing/basics/content-publishing.md

 ---
-title: Como a Publicação de conteúdo funciona AEM as a Cloud Service?
+title: Como a Publicação de conteúdo funciona no AEM as a Cloud Service?
-description: Explore como a publicação de conteúdo AEM as a Cloud Service funciona, incluindo os conceitos de Distribuição de conteúdo e Pipeline de Adobe.
+description: Explore a publicação de conteúdo no AEM as a Cloud Service, incluindo conceitos de Distribuição de conteúdo e o pipeline de Adobe.
 role: Developer
 level: Beginner
 type: Tutorial